754Bree/Personal-portfolio-page-redone-/README.md

 - Read through page details.
 - Go though projects.
 - Finally, go to the contact section incase you would like to contact me.Both email and telephone details have been provided.

+## Requirements
+1. A stable internet connection.
+2. A device that can access the internet.

+#